-- 1. To create and maintain easily accessible high quality green and blue infrastructure, green corridors and spaces in the right places to encourage active travel, improve physical and mental health, support biodiversity, and addressing climate change mitigation and adaptation. around and within the towns and villages to act as wildlife corridors, sustainable transport links and leisure and recreational routes - 4.2.
-To promote development that embodies the 20-minute neighbourhood principles and makes the best use of resources and increases the sustainability of communities within Mid Sussex, and its ability to adapt to climate change - 2.3.
-To promote well located and designed development that reflects the District's
+- 1. To create and maintain easily accessible high quality green and blue infrastructure in the right places to encourage active travel, improve physical and mental health, support biodiversity, and address climate change mitigation and adaptation. - 2.
+To promote development that embodies the 20-minute neighbourhood principles and makes the best use of resources and increases the sustainability of communities within Mid Sussex, and its ability to adapt to climate change - 3.
+To promote well located and designed development that reflects the District's distinctive towns and villages, retains their separate identity and character and prevents coalescence

-- distinctive towns and villages, retains their separate identity and character and prevents coalescence - 3.4.
-To protect valued landscapes for their visual, historical and biodiversity qualities - 4.5.
-To protect valued characteristics of the built environment for their historical and visual qualities - 5.
-To create and maintain easily accessible green infrastructure, green corridors and spaces around and within the towns and villages to act as wildlife corridors, sustainable transport links and leisure and recreational routes - 6.
-To ensure that development is accompanied by the necessary infrastructure in the right place at the right time that supports development and sustainable communities. -This includes as a priority the provision of efficient and sustainable transport networks
+- 4. To protect valued landscapes for their visual, historical and biodiversity qualities - 5.
+To protect valued characteristics of the built environment for their historical and visual qualities - 6.
+To ensure that development is accompanied by the necessary infrastructure in the right place at the right time that supports development and sustainable communities.
+This includes as a priority the provision of efficient and sustainable transport networks